ledm/bgc-val-public/README.md

 ## Profile Plots

 This produces plots showing the time development of the depth-profile of the model.
-The files needed to run this are hosted in the the `timeseries` directory.
+The files needed to run this are hosted in the the `timeseries` directory., notably the `profileAnalysis.py` file.

 The profile tools use many of the same processes and tools as the time series analyses, however instead of running them over one layer, it runs them over many layers in succession.
+To speed up the process, it automatically produces a masking file for the region in question.

 ## Comparison plots